aswinks123/Kubernetes-Certification-Handson/6-Configuration_Management/readme.md

-## Important Learning about configMap
+# Important Learning about configMap

 ### What is a configMap

 A ConfigMap is a Kubernetes object that lets you store non-confidential configuration data as key-value pairs.

+## Ways to create configMap

 ### Create from literal